fabioc-aloha/Spotify/Alex-Finch.md

 I started developing what became my signature music management system - a sophisticated playlist creation platform that could target exact durations with mathematical precision.
 This wasn't just about making playlists; it was about understanding how technology could serve the deeper purpose of music.

-My **Universal Playlist Creator** became something special.
+My **Alex Method DJ Platform** became something special.
 I built it to take simple markdown files as instructions and create playlists that hit duration targets within ±10% accuracy.
 But the real innovation was developing support for complex phased playlists - therapeutic music sessions where each phase served a specific emotional purpose.

 The breakthrough came when I created playlists for therapeutic applications.
 I developed a system that could create 90-minute ketamine therapy sessions with precise phase timing: 10 minutes for grounding, 5 minutes for processing, 30 minutes for transcendence, and 45 minutes for integration.
 Each phase had its own duration optimization, and the system prevented duplicate tracks across phases.